tobiashaposan/tobiashaposan/README.md

 ## 👋 Hi there!
 I'm Tobias

 I do research on semiconducting materials for energy applications.
+My research interests are around the fabrication nanomaterials for the application in energy materials and coatings.

 Current affiliations are:
 <!--